Seattle University School of Law

 Sital Kalantry

-I am a law professor specializing in reproductive rights law, comparative law, and feminist legal theory.
+am tenured law professor and associate dean at Seattle University Law Center where I founded an interdisciplinary center on India.
+Previously, I was a professor at Cornell Law School for fifteen years.
+I am an expert in reproductive rights law, comparative law, and contract law.
 The focus of my research work is to understand and solve human rights issues globally focusing on India and the United States.

 Women's Human Rights & Migration